-In 2017 we entered into an amended and restated employment agreement with our CEO that provided for amended severance and change in control benefits, and maintained a Severance Plan, effective January 1, 2017, in which the remaining named executive officers participate.
+We have entered into an amended and restated employment agreement with our CEO that provides for severance and change in control benefits, and maintain a Severance Plan, in which the remaining named executive officers participate.
 These arrangements provide for severance payment and benefits upon a qualifying termination of employment, both outside and in the change in control context, as described in greater detail below in "Potential Payments upon Termination or Change in Control."
 We believe that these payments and benefits are essential for us to fulfill our objective of attracting and retaining key managerial talent.